Agriculture and Food Security

 Economic Growth and Trade

-USAID has provided support for the introduction of key reforms to improve the investment climate that will serve to attract investment and create new jobs and business opportunities for Rwandans.
-USAID also works to support sustainable management of natural resources and eco-tourism.
+We provide support for the introduction of key reforms to improve the investment climate that will serve to attract investment and create new jobs and business opportunities for Rwandans.
+We also support sustainable management of natural resources and eco-tourism.

-USAID supports strengthening early reading and math skills development to help prepare Rwandan children for a more productive future.
-USAID also helps Rwandan youth develop the skills and attitudes necessary to obtain gainful employment, maintain healthy lifestyles, and participate constructively in their communities.
+Our programs strengthen early reading and math skills development to help prepare Rwandan children for a more productive future.
+We also help Rwandan youth develop the skills and attitudes necessary to obtain gainful employment, maintain healthy lifestyles, and participate constructively in their communities.

 USAID supports the Government of Rwanda’s initiatives to fight HIV/AIDS, malaria and tuberculosis; increase the quality and use of family planning and reproductive health services; improve maternal, newborn and child health; and strengthen the overall health sector.

-As part of its Global Climate Change strategy, USAID recently launched an integrated program that improves the sustainable management of water in Rwanda.
+As part of its Global Climate Change strategy, we've launched an integrated program that improves the sustainable management of water in Rwanda.

 Working in Crisis and Conflict

-To promote reconciliation and reduce the potential for conflict, USAID encourages improved community relationships and supports continued economic growth.
-USAID focuses on enabling the Rwandan people to identify and find solutions to their own problems, and to open channels of communication so these problems can be heard and acted upon.
+To promote reconciliation and reduce the potential for conflict, we encourage improved community relationships and supports continued economic growth.
+Our focus is on enabling the Rwandan people to identify and find solutions to their own problems, and to open channels of communication so these problems can be heard and acted upon.